Winter Walking and Mountaineering: An Essential Kit List

 Sunglasses and Sun Cream

 Bright snowy days demand UV protection.
-Sunglasses with Category 2 lenses minimum are ideal for winter conditions.
+Sunglasses with Category 2 lenses as a minimum are ideal for winter conditions.
 High-factor sun cream protects against sunburn, especially with sunlight reflecting off snow.

 Head Torch and Spare Batteries

-Choose a head torch with strong brightness and battery life, one like the Alpkit Quark or Petzl Tikka are good benchmarks.
+Choose a head torch with a strong brightness and long battery life, one like the Alpkit Quark or Petzl Tikka are good benchmarks.
 Keep spare batteries warm in a body pocket to ensure they work when needed.
+Consider carrying a spare headtorch if it has an intergrated battery.

 Phone Charger